dashatik/dashatik/README.md

 ## Welcome

 Hi, my name is Daria Tikho.
-In my free time I like building cool things at the intersection of AI and Software engineering.
+I like building cool things at the intersection of AI and Software engineering.